Arvind Gupta (computer scientist): Academia

 Gupta spent 18 years in the School of Computing Science at Simon Fraser University before being recruited by UBC in 2009 as a professor of computer science.
 In 2012, he joined the federal government's Science, Technology and Innovation Council.

 From 2000 until his appointment as President of UBC in 2014, Gupta served as CEO and scientific director of Mitacs Canada, a national non-profit that worked with government and industry to fund student researchers.

-In his inauguration, Gupta committed to increasing UBC's focus on research.
 Gupta resigned abruptly from his position as President of UBC on August 7, 2015, after 13 months of service.
 The reasons for his resignation were not revealed and caused some public controversies.

 In October 2015, the University of Toronto announced Gupta's joining them as a distinguished visiting professor for one academic year.